mf-sarafyan/kob/content/1 Keepers' Compendium/Rules/Downtime/Bastions - Political Facilities.md

 Choosed a style for your facility (Physical, Social, Bureaucratic).
 The benefit applies for factions of that style.

-- **Order: Court** from this facility produces 2 favours instead of 1.
 - **Order: Court** from this facility towards factions of its style won't cause negative favours from other active factions.
 - **Order: Court** from this facility towards any factions won't cause negative favours from other active factions of this facility's style.
 - **Order: Cash-in** costs 1 less for Meetings (increasing Standing).